iromanovsky/iromanovsky/README.md

 ### Hi there 👋

 I help customers by designing and implementing solutions for Core Infrastructure on Azure Cloud.
-Check my LinkedIn to see my proven track record of international flagship projects [LinkedIn.irom.info]
+To see my proven track record of international flagship projects, check [LinkedIn.irom.info]

 [see more info about me](../../wiki/About-Me)